ciar4n/themeglobe/content/theme/gavick-paradise.md

 pricing:
   - Paid

-archetype:
+tags:
+  - Hotel
-  - Advocate
+  - Travel
-  - Royal
+  - Restaurant
 ---

 Paradise is a professional Joomla template designed for resort, hotel, motels, serviced apartment and any kind of accommodation websites which require a booking system.
 The Joomla template is powerful and highly customizable.